-SSDI benefits based on your work record paid to a spouse, ex-spouse, or child who meets age and/or disability criteria.
+SSDI benefits based on your work record paid to a spouse, ex-spouse, or child who meets the age and/or disability criteria.
 For example, if a man and his 20-year-old son are both seriously injured in a car crash, and the son has never worked, the son could still be eligible to receive monthly SSDI benefits of up to 50 percent of the father’s total disability rate.

 Federal Benefit Rate (FBR)

-The monthly SSI benefit payment that is due from the federal government.
+The monthly SSI benefit payment is due from the federal government.
 The SSI benefit payment can be reduced or eliminated if the individual’s monthly countable income exceeds the Federal Benefit Rate.

 Refers to the approximately 1300 local offices located throughout the United States where the Social Security Administration maintains services to assist individuals with applying for a Social Security number, obtaining a copy of earnings records.
 The local field office can also be used to apply for benefits and obtain information on the types of government benefits available to an individual or family member under the applicable Social Security laws and regulations.
-For general information an individual can also visit the Social Security’s website at www.ssa.gov.
+For general information, an individual can also visit the Social Security’s website at www.ssa.gov.

-Refers to the requirement for claimants to qualify to receive Social Security Title II disability that they must also have obtained one quarter of coverage for every year after age 21, up to the calendar year before becoming disabled.
+Refers to the requirement for claimants to qualify to receive Social Security Title II disability that they must also have obtained one-quarter of coverage for every year after age 21, up to the calendar year before becoming disabled.
 A claimant can never be required to have more than 40 quarters of coverage to be found fully insured